Graduate Programs

 *For more information regarding international applicants/students, please contact Penny Christopher, Graduate School International Admissions Processing, at pzc0003@auburn.edu or 334-844-7105.

-The Doctor of Nursing Practice program at Auburn University integrates course work with practice experiences to prepare practice scholars to become leaders in bringing evidence-based knowledge into clinical practice, improving healthcare outcomes, and strengthen nursing management and education.
+The Doctor of Nursing Practice (DNP) program prepares practice scholars to become leaders in bringing evidence-based knowledge into clinical practice, improving healthcare outcomes, and strengthening nursing management and education.

 College of Nursing Graduate Program tuition is $630 per credit hour.
 Tuition is the same for Alabama residents and out of state residents.